draunzler/hentaixpert/README.md

 # HentaiXpert

+## Update 0.3
+- Added light and dark mode slider
+- segregated the styles and js scripts in different files
+- as imgur don't work in UK, people from UK couldn't see the `nhentai` icon in the search results section, so changed the image address and issue fixed

 ## Update 0.2.2
 - When clicked on the search bar, the outline doesn't show anymore
 - Typewriter text effect added to the text below `HentaiXpert` header

 ## Update 0.2.1